SkoroBart/Portfolio/README.md

 # Portfolio
 My Tester's Portfolio
 # About Me
 My name is Bartłomiej Skorobohaty.
 I have been playing the violin since I was a child.
 I graduated with honors from the Academy of Music in Bydgoszcz in Poland.
 Music will always be my passion, but now it's time to change my professional life.
 I decided to change industries and enter the IT world.
 I completed the Manual Tester course.
-I obtained the ISTQB certificate and now I currently work at Fitatu in Vitalia Team as a Manual Tester but I'm starting to try my hand at test automation.
+I obtained the ISTQB certificate and since September 2022, I have been working at Fitatu as the only tester in the team.
+I'm currently writing automated tests in Cypress.
-# Tools
 * [VLC](https://www.videolan.org/) - Screen capture software/Music and Video Player <br>
 * [Postman](https://www.postman.com/) - REST API Testing <br>
 * [Jira Software](https://www.atlassian.com/software/jira) - Software Development Tool <br>